Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 #### Registering your delegate keys using a Ledger

-**If you ran the above command skip this step**

-This is an **optional** step for those who are using hardware security for their validator key.
+**If you ran the above command skip this step** this is an **optional** step for those who are using hardware security for their validator key.
 In order to register your keys you will use the `althea` cli instead of `gbt`.
 You will need to generate one ethereum key and one cosmos key yourself.

 ```